sedum roof

-A sedum roof is a roof with succulents.
+A sedum roof is a roof covered with succulent plants.
 These are strong plants that absorb moisture in their leaves.
-Sedum planting is very suitable because these plants can store a lot of water and thus can withstand long droughts.
+Sedum plants are ideal because they can store large amounts of water and thus withstand long periods of drought.

-The amount of water a sedum roof can hold is limited though, so with just a sedum roof you are not yet completely water-ready.
-For example, combine a sedum roof with connecting the rainwater pipe to an infiltration facility or some other solution.
+The amount of water that a sedum roof can retain is limited, so a sedum roof alone is not enough to make you completely water-ready.
+Combine a sedum roof with, for example, connecting the rainwater pipe to an infiltration facility or another solution.

-A sedum roof is the cheapest variant of green roofs.
+A sedum roof is the cheapest type of green roof.

-A sedum roof costs no extra space in your garden.
+A sedum roof does not take up any extra space in your garden.

 Difficulty

-It is important that the roof can support enough weight to prevent leaks.
-The roof structure must have enough load-bearing capacity.
+It is important that the roof can bear enough weight to prevent leaks.
+The roof structure must have sufficient load-bearing capacity.

 Earthmoving

-No earth moving is required.
+No earthworks are required.
 However, the substrate and plants must be installed on the roof.

 Maintenance

-As in the garden, plants on the roof also need maintenance.
+Just like in the garden, plants on the roof also need maintenance.
 Fertilizing annually is good for the plants.
-Tip: Before installing, think about maintenance.
+Tip: think about maintenance before planting.
 Checking drainage is important.

 Sedum roofs reduce heat stress.
-It also slows and reduces stormwater runoff.
+They also slow down and reduce rainwater runoff.
 The roof also contributes to biodiversity.
-Sedum roofs do not solve the problems during heavy rainfall; the water storage is not large enough for that.
-In that case, a combination with an infiltration facility or the construction of a retention roof is needed.
+Sedum roofs do not solve the problems caused by heavy rainfall, as the water storage capacity is not large enough.
+In that case, a combination with an infiltration facility or the construction of a retention roof is necessary.

 Biodiversity